ST10437317/kpillay-firstrepo-vc/README.md

 # kpillay-firstrepo-vc

-This repo contains the `.csv` files i have used to build my machine learning models.
+This repo contains all the `.csv` files i have used to create my machine learning models.